thibautbessone/DiscordBlueBot/README.md

 The command ping pings the bot (to check if it's online).
 Usage : !ping
 ```

+## Running BlueBot on a headless device (VPS, Raspberry ...)

+Since BlueBot is using JavaFX for the GUI, you'll need to install an additional library to run the app without a display.
+The OpenJFX Monocle library can be found [here](https://drive.google.com/uc?id=1U4LGDiNYRvnKDvBPiCt65VKlChBtxQsJ&export=download) (you can find it on the web, but this is the version I'm using on my server).
+* Install Java 8 (ex.
+Debian : sudo apt-get install java-8-oracle)
+* Place the downloaded .jar in the ${JAVA_HOME}/jre/lib/ext folder (for me it's ```/usr/lib/jvm/java-8-oracle/jre/lib/ext``` with Debian 8)
+* Run the bot with ```java -jar -Xmx512m -Dtestfx.robot=glass -Dglass.platform=Monocle -Dmonocle.platform=Headless -Dprism.order=sw BlueBot.jar cmd```

-# License
+## License

-This project is realeased under the [MIT License](https://github.com/thibautbessone/DiscordBlueBot/blob/master/LICENSE).
+This project is released under the [MIT License](https://github.com/thibautbessone/DiscordBlueBot/blob/master/LICENSE).

-# Also !
+## Also !

 I'm currently a student, so the project may take a while to come to its end.
 Don't expect too many updates, I have some work to do and some social life to have.